-The course reserve service for instructors makes online and print resources available to students to support current courses, within U of T copyright guidelines.
-Tips for creating effective course reading lists.
+The course reading lists service for instructors makes online and print resources available to students to support current courses, within U of T copyright guidelines.

 Email your course syllabus to firstname.lastname@example.org.
 Note: As we receive many requests for readings to be posted to Quercus, required readings are given priority.
 For recommended readings, we will make sure that there is at least one copy in the University of Toronto library system.